Published: Bunty #2045 (22 March 1997) – #2054 (24 May 1997)

 Carol has another close call when the girls discover a father made a video of the parents’ day.
 But when they review the tape they discover it got accidentally taped over.
 Carol is safe again.

 But not for long – a new girl, Kirsty MacPherson arrives, and she happens to have seen Carol slip the watch on Fiona when she and her parents visited on the parents’ day.
 Once Kirsty discovers why Carol did it, she starts blackmailing her.
 Carol gives in to Kirsty because she just has to hold onto her captaincy.

 The blackmail does not last long because the next episode is the final one.
 Carol comes to realise that as long as Fiona persists with the other girls in proving her innocence, they will keep investigating and her secret will never be safe.
-If Fiona was removed altogether, the girls will soon give up.
+If Fiona were removed altogether, the girls would soon give up.
 So at a chess tournament with Hallcote Lawn Carol tries to get Fiona expelled from her new school by using the same trick as before.
 But when the alarm is raised, the search does not find the stolen item in Fiona’s pocket where Carol planted it.
 Instead, it is found in Carol’s bag!
 Carol is so astonished that she openly declares it is impossible because she planted it on Fiona – OOOPS!